 provides a summary of the principles applied by ECHA for its decision making relevant for each thematic block, as well as further information on aspects generally relevant (or non-relevant) for that decision.
 The process information has been developed based on the experience from previous recommendation rounds.
-It addresses issues commonly raised in comments submitted during the public consultation.
-The process information part is identical in all Response documents of the substances included in the draft 9th recommendation for public consultation.
+It addresses issues commonly raised in comments submitted during the consultation.
+The process information part is identical in all Response documents of the substances included in the draft 11th recommendation for consultation.

-2. Further responses relevant for the substances/substance group provides responses to comments relevant for the substances not addressed in the process information.
+2. Further responses relevant for the substances/substance group

+Provides, if relevant, responses to comments for the substances not addressed in the process information.